top of page

 Makellos EVOK Collection

-This is where people get stuck:They see “frameless” and think ultra-modern, flat panel, glossy white.
+This is where people get stuck.
+They see “frameless” and think ultra-modern, flat panel, glossy white.
 But your options are wide:

-• Warm natural wood doors
+• Warm natural wood doors.

-• Textured finishes that feel organic and grounded
+• Textured finishes that feel organic and grounded.

-• Classic shaker styles with modern proportions
+• Classic shaker styles with modern proportions.

-• Painted finishes from bright to subtle neutrals
+• Painted finishes from bright to subtle neutrals.

-We carry lines that do this exceptionally well and offer many options from a budget and style standpoint:
+We carry lines that do this exceptionally well and offer many options from both a budget and style standpoint:

 K2 Cabinetry in High Gloss acrylic white in Newtown, PA showcasing modern TopKnobs pulls and blending refrigerator